richy0101/SimCity/README.md

 SimCity201 Project Repository for CS 201 students

-How TO play:
+How TO play/Grade(?):
- *Run Program
+ * Run Program
- *Observe hardcoded persons who have a preset beginning scenario *Use Create a Person to create people to interact with the city.
+ * Observe hardcoded persons who have a preset beginning scenario
+ * Use Create a Person to create people to interact with the city.
- *Read below for limitations and known bugs.
+ * Read below for limitations and known bugs.

 Running Normative Scenario
  * Create a person works.
 Select None for occupation to create an unemployed person to see how he interacts